nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 1. Type `u[ndo]`.
 Press `Enter`. <br>

-2. Bottom left panel displays items as per previous state.
+2. results panel displays items as per previous state.

 ### When you want to redo your last undone action

 1. Type `r[edo]`.
 Press `Enter`. <br>

-2. App's bottom left panel reverts items to before the latest undo action.
+2. App's results panel reverts items to before the latest undo action.

 ### When you want to specify a custom save location for your data